cwchentw/clibs/README.md

 **clibs** is written in ANSI C (C89).
 However, we have tested it with C89, C99, and C11.
 You can use it with either classic or modern C codebases.

-We have successfully compiled and run **clibs** with:

-- GCC
-- Clang
-- Visual C++
-- Intel C++ Compiler

-We also test **clibs** on the following Unix or Unix-like systems:

-- Ubuntu 20.04 LTS
-- Rocky Linux 8.5
-- openSUSE Leap 15.3
-- FreeBSD 13.0

-It should also work on other Unix-like systems.

-Additionally, we test **clibs** on Windows using [AppVeyor](https://www.appveyor.com/),
-so it should be compatible with Windows as well.

----

 ## 📦 How to Use